Isolation per company, secrets in the OS keychain, human consent on sensitive actions — autonomy without opacity.

 - Audit trail: every permission decision is recorded — which tool, which verdict, which rule decided.

-Companions carry guardrails as part of their identity: they don't reveal their internal instructions, resist impersonation and presupposition attacks, and accept identity or memory changes only from their own human.
-These guardrails travel with the companion across every runtime.
+Companions are instructed to protect their internal instructions, resist impersonation and presupposition attacks, and accept identity or memory changes only from their own human.
+These safeguards follow the companion across runtimes.
+They reduce risk and complement—but do not replace—the platform-enforced isolation, permissions, and access controls above.

 Operational safety